data2viz/data2viz-docs/tutorials/barchart-js/kotlinjs-bar-chart.md

 <img src="kotlinjs-bar-chart3.png" width="800"/>

-Then, we create the source directory `src/main/kotlin` with a first `MainJS` file in it, to validate the configuration.
+Then, we create the source directory `src/main/kotlin` with a first `MainJS.kt` file in it, to validate the configuration.

 ```kotlin